 Outstanding

-A bad debt can arise in many ways, but it often occurs in connection with invoices where a debtor has not paid a creditor's invoice for a delivered good or service.
+An outstanding debt can arise in many ways, but it often occurs in connection with unpaid invoices, where a debtor has not paid a creditor's invoice for a delivered product or service.

-An outstanding balance can also arise when a borrower fails to fulfill its obligations to a lender, such as a bank or a private individual.
+An outstanding balance can also occur when a borrower fails to fulfill their obligations to a lender, for example a bank or a private individual.

 What is an outstanding balance?

-A financial receivable is an outstanding balance between a debtor and a creditor - or between a lender and a borrower.
+A financial outstanding is an outstanding balance between a debtor and a creditor - or between a lender and a borrower.

 An outstanding debt occurs when a person or company fails to meet their obligations, such as paying an invoice or repaying a loan.